3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Methods

 Since the look-up table is obtained in an environment where the radiation from the central star is sufficiently shielded, it only works well for the denser part of the disk, not the disk atmosphere.
-Thus we keep a constant diffusion level above 4$h$ from the midplane.
+Thus, we keep the diffusion profile unchanged from the initial setup for any region more than 4$h$ from the midplane.